What Happens to Life Insurance with No Beneficiary?

 What Happens If There's No Life Insurance Beneficiary?

-Life insurance policies usually require at least one beneficiary, but there are circumstances that can leave a policy without a valid beneficiary.
+Life insurance policies require at least one beneficiary, though certain circumstances can leave a policy without a valid one.
+When that happens, proceeds go to your estate instead, triggering probate, shrinking what your heirs receive and undermining your original intentions.

 What Is a Life Insurance Beneficiary?

-A life insurance beneficiary is the person or entity you choose to receive your policy's death benefit.
-Your beneficiary can be a family member (like spouse or child), business partner, trust, charity or multiple people.
+A life insurance beneficiary is the person or entity you name to receive your policy's death benefit.
+That can be a spouse, child, business partner, trust, charity or some combination of people and organizations.
+If you pass away while the policy is active, your beneficiary files a claim with the insurer and receives the payout directly.

 • A primary beneficiary is first in line to receive the death benefit.

-• A contingent beneficiary (also called a secondary beneficiary) acts as a backup.
-They receive the payout only if the primary beneficiary is deceased or unable to accept the funds.
+• A contingent beneficiary (also called a secondary beneficiary) serves as a backup.
+The payout goes to them only when the primary beneficiary is deceased or unable to accept the funds.

 • Some policies also allow for tertiary beneficiaries as an additional backup option.

-Most beneficiary designations are revocable, meaning you can change them at any time.
-Irrevocable beneficiaries require consent to make changes
+Most beneficiary designations are revocable, so you can change them at any time.
+Irrevocable designations work differently: changes require the beneficiary's consent.

 Common Scenarios That Lead to No Beneficiary

-Certain situations can result in a life insurance policy having no valid beneficiary, such as:
+Several situations can leave a life insurance policy without a valid beneficiary:

 blueCheckmark icon